Omar-majdi/Omar-majdi/README.md

 #### A person who love to learn
 I am a Web developer and Java developer, I make projects for fun, and I try to learn new things every day, that's it!

-Skills: JS / HTML / CSS / Bootstarp / Java / Git
+Skills: C++ / Problem Solving / HTML / CSS / Java

 - 🔭 I’m currently working on Something Intresting
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning DSA
 - 📫 How to reach me: omarmajdi115@gmail.com
 - ⚡ Fun fact: Programming is funny